NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 1. To incorporate the management of the promotions, menu and about us content so the CRUD actions can be carried out on the front-end reducing the need to navigate to the admin panel.

-2. Introduce table availability allow tables to have multiple bookings.
+2. Allow tables to have multiple bookings.

 3. Email notifications for when a booking is created, updated, or deleted.